Entanglement-assisted quantum turbo codes: Abstract

 \section{Abstract}

-One of the unexpected breakdowns in the existing theory of quantum serial turbo coding is that a quantum convolutional encoder cannot simultaneously be recursive and non-catastrophic.
-These properties are essential for a quantum turbo code to have an unbounded minimum distance and for its iterative decoding algorithm to converge, respectively.
-Here, we show that the entanglement-assisted paradigm gives a theoretical and practical \textquotedblleft turbo boost\textquotedblright\ to these codes, in the sense that an entanglement-assisted quantum (EAQ)\ convolutional encoder can possess both of the aforementioned desirable properties, and simulation results indicate that entanglement-assisted turbo codes can operate reliably in a noise regime 5.5 dB beyond that of standard quantum turbo codes.
-Entanglement is \textit{the} resource that enables a convolutional encoder to satisfy both properties because an encoder acting on only information qubits, classical bits, gauge qubits, and ancilla qubits cannot simultaneously satisfy them.
+An unexpected breakdown in the existing theory of quantum serial turbo coding is that a quantum convolutional encoder cannot simultaneously be recursive and non-catastrophic.
+These properties are essential for quantum turbo code families to have a minimum distance growing with blocklength and for their iterative decoding algorithm to converge, respectively.
+Here, we show that the entanglement-assisted paradigm simplifies the theory of quantum turbo codes, in the sense that an entanglement-assisted quantum (EAQ)\ convolutional encoder can possess both of the aforementioned desirable properties.
 We give several examples of EAQ\ convolutional encoders that are both recursive and non-catastrophic and detail their relevant parameters.
-Finally, simulation results demonstrate that interleaved serial concatenation of EAQ convolutional encoders leads to a powerful code construction with excellent performance on a memoryless depolarizing channel.
+We then modify the quantum turbo decoding algorithm of Poulin {\it et al.}, in order to have the constituent decoders pass along only ``extrinsic information'' to each other rather than {\it a posteriori} probabilities as in the decoder of Poulin {\it et al.}, and this leads to a significant improvement in the performance of unassisted quantum turbo codes.
+Other simulation results indicate that entanglement-assisted turbo codes can operate reliably in a noise regime 4.73 dB beyond that of standard quantum turbo codes, when used on a memoryless depolarizing channel.
+Furthermore, several of our quantum turbo codes are within 1~dB or less of their hashing limits, so that the performance of quantum turbo codes is now on par with that of classical turbo codes.
+Finally, we prove that entanglement is \textit{the} resource that enables a convolutional encoder to be both non-catastrophic and recursive because an encoder acting on only information qubits, classical bits, gauge qubits, and ancilla qubits cannot simultaneously satisfy them.